GRAM: An Interpretable Approach for Graph Anomaly Detection using Gradient Attention Maps: Experiments

-From Table~\ref{tab:AUC}, it is evident that GRAM consistently achieves excellent AUC performance on all nine datasets.
+From the results presented in Table~\ref{tab:AUC}, it is evident that the GRAM method consistently achieves excellent AUC performance on all nine datasets.
 It outperforms other methods on a majority of the datasets, ranking first on six datasets and ranking second on the remaining three datasets.
-Similarly, Table~\ref{tab:AP} shows that GRAM achieves the best AP performance on seven datasets and it achieves the second highest AP scores on the remaining two datasets.
+Similarly, Table~\ref{tab:AP} shows that the GRAM method achieves the best AP performance on seven datasets and it achieves the second highest AP scores on the remaining two datasets.
 We also observe that for all the baseline methods, there are cases where the performance is significantly worse than our GRAM method, indicating their inconsistency.
 These results indicate that GRAM consistently demonstrates competitive performance in addressing the graph-level GAD problem.

+{Furthermore, to showcase the flexibility of GRAM, we also conduct experiments using a different GNN layer architecture.
+In addition to the above results of experiments where the backbone GNNs are taken to be GCN, we also conduct the same experiments using GraphConv~\cite{morris2019weisfeiler}, with the results shown in Tables \ref{tab:Graphconv_AUC} and \ref{tab:Graphconv_AP}.
+We remark that GAAN employs MLP and is excluded in the new result.
+The results presented in Tables \ref{tab:Graphconv_AUC} and \ref{tab:Graphconv_AP} demonstrate the outstanding performance of GRAM across all datasets, surpassing other methods in most cases.
+These findings indicate that GRAM is not limited by a fixed GNN layer architecture but can instead flexibly adapt to different architectures.}